cobibean/delphi/src/app/features/nft/mintzone/mintzonequickbuild.md

 - ✅ Ensured compatibility with both ERC721 and ERC1155 tokens
 - ✅ Set METIS as the default currency
 - ❌ Removed gasless transaction functionality due to integration challenges on testnet
+- ✅ Integrated HomepageMintCard component on both main homepage and marketplace pages
+- ✅ Fixed contract address mismatches by using the correct working contract

 ### Pending Items for Future Phases
 - Design Integration with "Cosmic Overload" theme